bhushan-ucsf/imagine/README.md

 # imagine
-image is a free and opensource tool for scientific illustrations
+imagine is a free and opensource tool for scientific illustrations